porteconj/research_report/content/posts/is-there-excessive-use-of-emergency-care.md

 categories = ["COVID-19", "Health"]
 date = 2022-05-19T17:00:00Z
 subtitle = ""
-title = "Is there excessive use of emergency care?"
+title = "Is there excessive use of emergency care by walk-in patients?"

 +++
 The inappropriate use of Emergency Department (ED) service by patients with non-urgent health problems is a worldwide problem, including in Portugal.
 Nowadays, with the COVID-19 pandemic, the problem is growing and the subject is again on the agenda.